 Suppose you set your cruise control at a desired speed and then you apply the brake.
 This, of course, shuts off the cruise control.
 But you don't need to reset it.

-Once you're going about 25 mph (40 km/h) or more, you can move the cruise control switch briefly from ON to R/A.
+Once you're going about 25 mph (40 km/h) or more, you can move the cruise control switch briefly from on to resume/accelerate.

 You'll go right back up to your chosen speed and stay there.